 Members of the public set up a station to disperse a handout of another alternative titled "Gulfport Central Artery Connector" (see Appendix J).
 This potential transportation corridor was identified in 2006 and developed in 2011 during the North Gulfport and Turkey Creek Community Plan.
 It consisted of a proposed new interstate access point between US 49 and SR 605 and a new north-south road connecting Hewes Avenue to the new interchange.
 This would create a continuous transportation corridor from US 90 to I-10 east of US 49.
 This route was in the GRPC 2035 Long Range Plan, but no planning or environmental studies were performed.
 The route was not in the 2040 or 2045 Long Range Plan.
 It was presented at the public meeting as an alternate for consideration in the study.
 This corridor does not address the need for a north-south connection and alternate route to US 49 west of I-10.
-Because of this and the fact that Three Rivers Road already provides a north-south connection and alternate route to a north-south connection and alternate route to US 49 west of I-10.
-Because of this is covered in section 3 of the document.
+Because of this and the fact that Three Rivers Road already provides a north-south connection and alternate route east of I-10 it was determined that this corridor did not meet the purpose and need.
+This is covered in section 3 of the document.